mikepthomas/projects/_posts/printer-filament.md

 ### Tinmorry PETG (White)

-This filament was originally brought to upgrade the parts near the hotend and bed of [my printer](printer) to make them more heat resistant.
+This filament was originally brought to upgrade the parts near the hotend and bed of [my Anet A8](printer) to make them more heat resistant.

 |                             Color                             | Hotend Temp | Bed Temp | Slicer Profile                                                                                                                            | Purchased From                                           | Avg Cost | KGs Purchased | Notes |
 | :-----------------------------------------------------------: | ----------- | -------- | ----------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------- | -------- | ------------- | ----- |